ashraf267/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display lines containing the pattern root from the file /etc/passwd

 Display the number of words that contain the pattern bin in the file /etc/passwd

+Counts the number of dirs and sub-dirs in the current dir